entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 This symbol controls the HTTP response status code sent by Boltzmann along with your handler's return value.
 It must point at an integer number.

-If not given, Boltzmann will infer a status code.
-See [response transforms](#response-transforms) below for details on which return types will produce which status codes.
+If not given, Boltzmann infers a status code.
+See [response transforms](#response-transforms) below for details on which return types produce which status codes.

 **Example use:**